Monthon-Paul/Spreadsheet/README.md

  * [ToolKit](https://learn.microsoft.com/en-us/dotnet/communitytoolkit/maui/)

-The reason why we need this is for the [Popups](https://learn.microsoft.com/en-us/dotnet/communitytoolkit/maui/views/popup) for the help menu
+The it's needed is for the [Popups](https://learn.microsoft.com/en-us/dotnet/communitytoolkit/maui/views/popup) for the help menu

 # How the spreadsheet works:
 To add/change the contents of a cell, first, click on "Enter Content" text box and enter what you would like to add.
 Then, you would need to press "enter" or